Funding & Acknowledgements

 Percent Cover Trend Analysis for Banana River Aquatic Preserve

-Annual decreases in percent cover were observed for total SAV (-1.6%), Halophila spp. (-0.0%), shoal grass (-1.4%), and widgeon grass (-0.4%).
-No detectable change in percent cover was observed for manatee grass.
-Trends in percent cover could not be evaluated for total seagrass and drift algae due to insufficient data, and the model could not be fitted for turtle grass.
+Annual decreases in percent cover were observed for total SAV (-1.52%), shoal grass (-1.27%), and widgeon grass (-0.34%).
+No detectable change in percent cover was observed for Halophila spp. and manatee grass.
+The model could not be fitted for turtle grass.

 SAV Water Column Analysis